 That’s why we always advise people to insure their trip.
 Cruise insurance can at least partially minimize the impact if illness or accidents occur, and only a little added expense.

-6 Ways Cruise Insurance Protects You
+6 Ways Cruise Insurance Can Protect You

 If you’re about to take a cruise, you should be excited about all the fun that lies ahead of you on your trip.
 But it’s wise to also consider some of the less pleasant possibilities that could happen.
 Fortunately, travel insurance covers many of these items…